codeshop715/FSViT/README.md

 pip install -r requirements.txt
 ```
 The code was tested with Python 3.8.1 and Pytorch >= 1.7.0.
+We experimented on a single GEFORCE RTX 3090.
+The minimum GPU memory is 24GB.

 ## Datasets
 We provide dataset classes and DDP dataloaders for CIFAR-FS, Mini-ImageNet and CDFSL(https://arxiv.org/abs/1912.07200v3) to our pipeline.